yyyanhkhoa/Salary-management/README.md

 **!!
 While installing postgresql, set your superuser's username and password to 'postgres' or you'll have to manually change the connection string for this program to run !!**

 ## Setup
-1. Clone this repository: run `git clone https://github.com/yyyanhkhoa/Salary-management.git` and `cd alary-management`
+1. Clone this repository: run `git clone https://github.com/yyyanhkhoa/Salary-management.git` and `cd Salary-management`

 2. Install dependency packages: run `dotnet restore`